agentcommunity/docs/content/blog/2025-07-25-door_or_address_book.md

 This is a subtle but crucial distinction.
 We don't need better notes; we need a better address book.

-This is where Agent Interface Discovery (AID) offers a more robust, foundational solution.
+This is where Agent Interface Discovery (AID) (new name: Agent Identity & Discovery) offers a more robust, foundational solution.
 AID doesn't leave instructions on the page.
 It publishes an address in the internet's most trusted, decentralized address book: DNS.

 The entire mechanism is a single, machine-readable `TXT` record.